ostrich/QEMUUserModeBenchmark/README.md

 ﻿# QEMU User Mode Benchmarking

-I was curious how well various [QEMU](https://www.qemu.org/) emulators perform relative to one another, so I made this benchmark.
+Ever wondered which [QEMU](https://www.qemu.org/) emulator is the fastest?
+So did I, so I made this benchmark.
 It runs a [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) on each of Go's supported Linux target architectures using [QEMU User Mode](https://www.qemu.org/docs/master/user/main.html) emulation.

 ## Requirements